H1dd3n00b/KQL-Threat-Hunting/Credential Access/Password Spray Detected.md

-# Password Spray Detected
+# Enabled Account Password Spray Attempt

 ### Description

-This query effectively identifies clusters of failed logon attempts from multiple IP addresses within short time intervals, suggesting a coordinated effort (password spraying) to compromise user accounts.
-Specifically, it targets instances where there are 6 or more failed attempts from distinct IP addresses occurring within a one-minute period.
+This query is designed to detect and alert on potential anomalous sign-in activities based on a comparison between the average failed logon attempts per user and the actual number of failed attempts recorded within the last hour.
+It focuses on enabled accounts that have shown significant deviations from their historical average failed logon rates.

 ### Microsoft Sentinel
 ```
+let lookback = 14d;
+let AverageFailedLogonPerUser = IdentityLogonEvents
+| where TimeGenerated > ago(lookback)
+| where isnotempty( AccountUpn)
+| where ActionType == "LogonFailed"
+| project TimeGenerated,  AccountUpn = tolower(AccountUpn), ActionType
+| summarize FailedLogonsPerMinute = count() by bin(TimeGenerated, 1m), AccountUpn
+| summarize FailedLogonAverage = avg(FailedLogonsPerMinute) by AccountUpn
+| extend FailedLogonAverageRounded = round(FailedLogonAverage);
+let EnabledAccounts = IdentityInfo
+| where TimeGenerated >= ago(lookback)
+| where IsAccountEnabled
+| where isnotempty( AccountUPN)
+| project AccountUPN = tolower(AccountUPN)
+| distinct AccountUPN;
 SigninLogs
+| where TimeGenerated >= ago(1h)
 | where IsInteractive
 | where isnotempty(ResultDescription)
 | summarize UnknownIPs = make_set(IPAddress) by bin(TimeGenerated, 1m), UserPrincipalName, AppDisplayName
+| where UserPrincipalName has_any (EnabledAccounts)
-| extend NumberOfFailedAttempts = array_length(UnknownIPs)
+| extend NumberOfFailedAttemptsPerMinute = array_length(UnknownIPs), UserPrincipalName = tolower(UserPrincipalName)
-| where NumberOfFailedAttempts >= 6
-| join kind=inner (IdentityInfo | where IsAccountEnabled) on $left.UserPrincipalName == $right.AccountUPN
+| join kind=inner AverageFailedLogonPerUser on $left.UserPrincipalName == $right.AccountUpn
-| project TimeGenerated, UserPrincipalName, AppDisplayName, UnknownIPs, NumberOfFailedAttempts
+| where NumberOfFailedAttemptsPerMinute > FailedLogonAverageRounded
+| project-away AccountUpn
 ```

 ### MITRE ATT&CK Mapping